steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 > If you have a legit use case where `memo` introduces a measurable performance hit, ping me.
 I’ll be happy to update this post based on new information!

-### Memory cost of React.memo
+### Memory Cost of React.memo

 There is a `memo` meme that’s going around: they say that `React.memo` has a memory cost, because – like other memoizations – you have to keep around the old values in case you need them again later.
 Makes sense?
 Unfortunately, that’s not quite right.
 Because of how React works, the result of previous renders needs to be kept around anyway – to diff it against subsequent renders.
 That’s the basis of React’s reconciliation algorithm.
 It can’t work without it.

 Don’t take my word for it.
 Here’s [Christopher Chedeau on Twitter](https://twitter.com/Vjeux/status/1083902075946205189), responding to one Dan Abramov:

-<div class="quote">I don't think that it’s a great analogy.
-Doing memoize() on every function would be horrible because you'd have to store the state of the input/output for all the calls.
-In the React case, React already does that for everything, so it's “free”.</div>
+<blockquote class="quote">I don’t think that it’s a great analogy.
+Doing memoize() on every function would be horrible because you’d have to store the state of the input/output for all the calls.
+In the React case, React already does that for everything, so it’s “free”.</blockquote>

-> In case you don’t know him, Christopher Chedeau has been on the React Core team at Facebook since 2012, i.e. the very beginning, i.e. much longer than Dan Abramov.
-He created React Native, Prettier, CSS-in-JS, Excalidraw, and Yoga.
-Dan Abramov, on the other hand, created Redux.
+> In case you don’t know him, Christopher Chedeau has been on the React Core team at Facebook since 2012, i.e. the very beginning<!--, i.e. much longer than Dan Abramov-->.
+He created React Native, Prettier, CSS-in-JS, Excalidraw, and Yoga. <!--Dan Abramov, on the other hand, created Redux.-->

-### Isn’t it premature optimization?
+### Isn’t it Premature Optimization?

-Premature optimization is spending unnecessary time optimizing your code for performance before you know which code needs to be made faster.
-By asking engineers to make the memo-no-memo choice on every component, we are forcing them to spend more time thinking about performance because we are concerned about the potential performance cost of a `memo` call.
+Premature optimization is spending time optimizing your code for performance before you know which code needs to be made faster.
+By asking engineers to make the memo-no-memo choice on every component, we are forcing them to spend more time thinking about performance because we are concerned about the _potential_ performance cost of a `memo` call.
 That, in my mind, is premature optimization.
 Not the other way round.

-### Why we React.useCallback all callbacks
+### Why we React.useCallback All Callbacks

 Are we on the same page about `React.memo`?
 Good, then this one is going to be easy.
 In the majority of the cases, callbacks get passed as props to other components.
 If you don’t wrap them in `useCallback`, you’re gonna break `memo`.
 It’s that simple.
 Wrap your callbacks in `useCallback` to make `memo` work.

 What about callbacks that get passed to primitive components?
 Isn’t `useCallback` useless in those cases?
 Yes.
 But.
 When the next intern wraps your primitive in another component, are they gonna know to go back and change all the passed in callbacks to wrap them in `useCallback`?
 Probably not.

 Plus, the arguments above about having sane defaults and not creating an extra burden on our engineers still apply.
-The CPU and `memo`ry cost of `useCallback` is negligible.
+The CPU and memory cost of `useCallback` is negligible.
 Yes, callbacks need to stick around in memory regardless.
 After all, they may need to be called!

 Keep it simple. `useCallback` all the fns.

-### Why we React.useMemo all the props & deps
+### Why we React.useMemo All the Props & Deps

-The same thing goes for any time we are computing a new object or array.
+The same thing goes for any time we are creating a new object or array.
 We have to wrap it in `useMemo` or it’s going to break any component that receives those values as props.

 Any data structure that gets recreated on every render can also break downstream `useCallback`s and `useMemo`s, by showing up in their list of dependencies.
 Such ever-changing values are then referenced in other callbacks and derived values, so the breakage spreads – like a coronavirus in a town where only half the people were masks.
 If things aren’t `memo`ed by default, debugging performance issues as they come up is going to involve a long game of whack-a-mole, as you walk back up the chain of dependencies all the way to add memoization at every step.

-### Will someone please think of the children?
+### Will Someone Please Think of the Children?

-Many people aren’t aware of this. `children` is a sneaky prop that breaks `memo`.
+Many people aren’t aware of this: `children` is a sneaky prop that breaks `memo`.
 JSX creates a new data structure on every render.
 Any time a component rerenders and passes JSX to another component, it’s gonna break the child component’s `memo`.

 How do we deal with this?
 The same way we deal with all other complex data structures created during render: we `useMemo` it.